OpenSkyProject/OpenSkyImager/README.md

 Supported camera list
 ==================
-As of version 0.6.0 several QHY camera are actively developed against:
+As of version 0.8.2 several QHY camera are actively developed against:
-QHY2 (old color model),5,5II series,6 (both firmware),7,8 (Old model),8L,9,11.
+QHY2 (old color model),5,5II series,6 (both firmware),7,8(Old),8L,9,11,12.

-Models that have been 100% tested are: QHY5,5II series,6 (both firmware),7,9,11.
+Models that have been 100% tested are: QHY5,5II series,6 (both firmware),7,8L,
+9,11,12.

 If your camera make/model does not appear in the list you can try contact us and see if it can be add in a near future.